 At our election, interest on borrowings under the Credit Facility is determined by reference to either the secured overnight financing rate ("SOFR") plus an applicable margin between 3.00% and 4.00% per annum (depending on the then-current level of borrowings under the Credit Facility) or the alternate base rate ("ABR") plus an applicable margin between 2.00% and 3.00% per annum (depending on the then-current level of borrowings under the Credit Facility).
 Interest is generally payable quarterly for loans bearing interest based on the ABR and at the end of the applicable interest period for loans bearing interest at SOFR.
-We are required to pay a commitment fee to the lenders under the Credit Facility, which accrues at a rate per annum of 0.5% on the average daily unused amount of the lesser of: (i) the maximum commitment amount of the lenders and (ii) the then-effective borrowing base, less the aggregate outstanding principal amount of the loans at such time.
-The weighted average interest rate on Credit Facility borrowings was 5.4% in 2022.
-The effective borrowing rate under our Credit Facility was7.8% as of December 31, 2022.
+We are required to pay a commitment fee to the lenders under the Credit Facility, which accrues at a rate per annum of 0.5% on the average daily unused amount of the aggregate commitments under the Credit Facility minus the aggregate outstanding principal amount of all advances at such time.
+The weighted average interest rate on Credit Facility borrowings was 8.4% in 202.
+The effective borrowing rate under our Credit Facility was 8.6% as of December 31, 2023.